 “Ball strikes are an occasional hazard for spectators but this kind of incident is extremely rare.
 We can confirm that ‘fore’ was shouted several times but also appreciate how hard it can be to know when and where every ball is struck if you are in the crowd.
 We are hugely sympathetic and will do everything we can to support the spectator, insofar as that is possible under very difficult circumstances.”

 Koepka had one of the PGA Tour’s most impressive seasons in 2018, winning the U.S. Open for the second-consecutive season and the PGA Championship back in August.

-Hopefully, Remande can find the compensation she feel she deserves, but hopefully this is a lesson in always paying attention when stray tee shots and golf balls can come screaming at you at high speeds.
+Hopefully, Remande has lived to cope with the loss of vision.
+This is a lesson in always paying attention when stray tee shots and golf balls can come screaming at you at high speeds.